dotlang/language/doc/RFE.md

 maybe we should set composition operator to `<<` and `>>`

 ? - embedding a dummy array does not seem intuitive.
 Here, the goal is to simulate an array. we can define a normal tuple, write appropriate functions, then in the target function declare `x:T, arrayAccessor: Arr<T>` meaning that we expect T to be treated like an array.
 As a result, tuples can only embed other tuples. no primitive or hash or array or sum-type.

+? - data types: int8, int16, int32, int64.
+int16 can be removed.
+unsigned can be removed.
+int8 -> byte
+int32 -> int
+int64 -> long